 - Beat together the coconut oil and coconut sugar until smooth.
 Add the egg and vanilla and mix until smooth.

-- Add the almond flour, salt, baking soda, and cinnamon to the wet ingredients.
+- Add the almond flour, salt, baking soda, cinnamon, and nutmeg to the wet ingredients.
 Mix until well incorporated.
 Fold in the grated carrots and toasted pecans.
 Cover with plastic wrap and refrigerate for at least an hour (can prepare up to 48 hours ahead of time).

 - After refrigerating, preheat the oven to 350ºF.
 Use a cookie scoop to form cookies and press down slightly.
 Bake for 14-16 minutes or just beginning to turn golden brown around the edges.